Andrew Fraknoi: Professional career

 Since 1999, Fraknoi has organized and moderated the Silicon Valley Astronomy Lecture Series where noted astronomers from around California and the nation give nontechnical public talks on new developments in our exploration of the universe in the large Smithwick Theater at Foothill College.
-Cosponsored by the SETI Institute, and the Astronomical Society of the Pacific, and the University of California Observatories, the talks, attended by 400 to 900+ people each time, have featured Nobel laureates, members of the National Academy of Sciences, and many other distinguished scientists.
-Many lectures have been taped and are available on YouTube.
+Cosponsored by the SETI Institute, and the Astronomical Society of the Pacific, the talks, attended by 400 to 900+ people each time, have featured Nobel laureates, members of the National Academy of Sciences, and many other distinguished scientists.
+Many lectures have been taped and are available on YouTube where the series has over 4 million views.

 Fraknoi has served on the Board of Directors of the SETI Institute, a scientific and educational organization devoted to the search for life in the universe, since its inception in 1985.
 From 2010 to 2012, he was vice-chair of the Board and served on the program committee planning the first and second SETIcon, a national weekend public conferences devoted to the scientific quest for our counterparts among the stars.
 In 2013, he was elected to the board of trustees of the Friends of the Lick Observatory, later called the Lick Observatory Council.

 In his retirement Fraknoi continues to teach classes at both the Fromm Institute for Lifelong Learning through University of San Francisco, and the Osher Lifelong Learning Institute at San Francisco State University.